Today's Articles

 Haitian King Henri Christophe ordered the construction beginning in 1805; the Citadel La Ferrière is located on top of the mountain Bonnet a L’Eveque.
 It is one of the largest fortresses in the (western hemisphere) Americas and was designated by the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a World Heritage Site in 1982.
 The mountaintop fortress has itself become an icon of Haiti.

 The Citadel was built during the Haitian slave rebellion (1791–1804) after Haiti gained independence from France at the beginning of the 19th century.
 The Citadel is one of the most popular tourist destinations in the country.
-Directions to and history of the fortress are provided by self-appointed guides from the town of Milot; visitors may be asked to pay a small fee.
+Self-appointed guides from Milot provide directions to and history of the fortress; visitors may be asked to pay a small fee.
 Visitors are also encouraged to rent a horse for the uphill trek.
-The first portion of the 7 mi trail is navigable by 4WD vehicles, although infrequent landslides and construction projects sometimes make this unreliable.
+The first portion of the 7-mile trail is navigable by 4WD vehicles, although infrequent landslides and construction projects sometimes make this unreliable.
 Numerous people live along the trail and are vendors.
 Drinks are a necessity in the tropical heat.
 The trail is paved stone, generally smooth, and in good condition.

 The project would focus on the Citadel and nearby Sans-Souci Palace, hoping to preserve the structures as safe tourism sites to promote sustainable local economic growth.
 We chose this date because the first empire of Haiti was declared on September 22, 1804